phpBB-Blog/phpBB-Blog/README.md

 # phpBB Blog System

-phpBB Blog system is a Modification with just 1 small edit that adds a fully functional blog to your board.
+phpBB Blog System is a MOD with just 2 small edits that adds a fully functional blog to your board.
 It was originally by imkingdavid but then he let it go and I picked it up.

 ## Patches